bratta/propane_dark/README.markdown

 This is a Propane theme similar to the Dark Simplified theme from Linkinus, the Mac IRC client.
 Since Campfire/Propane is different in a lot of ways, there are some obvious differences in the theme, but it is appealing enough to me that I can work with it given the switch from IRC to Campfire as a communications medium.

+The base for this theme is from [mattly's helvetichat](https://github.com/mattly/helvetichat).
+Mad props to his CSS!

 ## Installation

 You need *at least* cf_chat.css copied to this folder: